Tennis players take on Communist Party: Where is Peng Shuai?

 Despite Peng being a former Olympian, the IOC has remained quiet.
 A sports business, it derives 91% of its income from selling broadcast rights and sponsorships.
 But it prefers to cast itself as a non-government organization whose role is to defend high-minded ideas like ”promoting a peaceful society concerned with the preservation of human dignity,” which appears in its Olympic Charter.

-“Experience shows that quiet diplomacy offers the best opportunity to find a solution for questions of such nature,” the IOC said in a statement.
-“This explains why the IOC will not comment any further at this stage.”
+”Experience shows that quiet diplomacy offers the best opportunity to find a solution for questions of such nature,” the IOC had said in an earlier statement. ”This explains why the IOC will not comment any further at this stage.”

 It also said it has received assurances that Peng is ”safe.”